 Pest description and damage Adult moths are reddish brown, with a wingspread less than 0.5 inch, and irregular light and dark bands on the wings.
-Larvae are 0.5 inch long, yellowish to greenish, with black spots and a yellow-brown head.
+Mature larvae are 0.5 inch long, yellowish to greenish, with black spots and a yellow-brown head.
 Pupae are yellow to brown with a white silken cocoon.
 The larvae skeletonize and roll leaves usually from the sides and tip.
 Damaged leaves are brown and papery and drop prematurely.
 Damage varies from inconsequential to serious, so monitoring is an important management tool.

 For biology, life history, monitoring and management